MichaelJBerk/godot-dash-docset/README.md

 A script for converting [godot](https://docs.godotengine.org/en/stable/)'s official doc into [Dash](https://kapeli.com/dash)'s docset.

 ## Usage
+You should be able to download the repo and double-click `Godot.docset` to install it.

+To update the docset, do the following:
 1. Clone this repo, using `--recurse-submodules` to get the submodule containing godot's documentation
 2. run `generate-docset.sh`
 3. Double-click `Godot.docset` to install